Emu (1812 ship): Career

-A United States newpaper report stated that Emu was a "king's ship", of 12 guns, and carrying a great quantity of ammunition.
+A United States newspaper report stated that Emu was a "king's ship", of 12 guns, and carrying a great quantity of ammunition.
 She also had a patented anti-boarder in defence in the form of bayonets on springs afixed to her bulwarks.
 The newspaper also reported that the arrogant commander, a naval lieutenant, could not persuade his crew to resist Holkar.
 The news item did not mention the female convicts.